deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Reed nodded agreement, letting the interruption slide.
 "And for the time being it looks like we're stuck relying on the Corti to make it for us.
 When our scientists tried to figure out how it works in the lab, they say the samples just dissolved into water and some weird organic molecules, like it's got a self-destruct built in.
 But the results are plain—Corporal Baxter is fit and well and back with his unit, under observation for long-term side effects but otherwise unscathed after what *should* have been the end of a promising career as a US marine."

 He turned off the screen.
-"So…what does this have to do with the six of you?" he asked, rhetorically.
+"So...what does this have to do with the six of you?" he asked, rhetorically.
 "The short version is that with the physical demands of the SOR program being so high-end, we want to use this stuff therapeutically during the physical training.
-Slap-patches, joint injections…You're all familiar with the theory behind muscle gains?"
+Slap-patches, joint injections...You're all familiar with the theory behind muscle gains?"

 There was general nodding.
 "Good.
 But to spell it out for the sake of clarity, the very basic version is that the muscles and ligaments suffer minor damage, and heal stronger than they were before."

 "With this stuff," he continued "we think we can take that process to a new level.
 Completely thrash the trainee during the day, then they heal perfectly overnight thanks to a contact patch of Crue-D. Throw in some of the latest developments in Sports Science and we think it's possible to produce operators whose bodies exist on the absolute limit of what's humanly possible."

 One of the others put his hand up.
-"Begging your pardon sir, but…You want *us* to do that?"
+"Begging your pardon sir, but...You want *us* to do that?"

 "I'm putting it out there for you to think about.
 Like I said, the SOR is still in its infancy.
 We've got all the necessary infrastructure in place, now all that's needed are volunteers.
 Any such volunteers will be plucked from the pararescue pipeline and put onto the SOR highway instead.
 This will closely mirror—and often take place alongside—pararescue training, but will be even more physically intense, and will then be followed by SOR-specific training and possibly astronaut training as well.
 Any questions?"